mcrovero/reproduce-nextjs-effect-server-action/README.md

 ## Next.js + Effect Server Actions: Compiler Limitation Reproduction

 **Goal**: Demonstrate that the Next.js compiler currently rejects Promise-returning Server Actions unless they are declared as `async` functions directly.
-With the rising usage of `effect`, it would be beneficial to allow Promise-returning Server Actions even when produced via higher-order functions.
+With the rising usage of `effect` that does not have async functions in the chain of function calls, it would be beneficial to allow Promise-returning Server Actions even when produced via higher-order functions.

 - **Repo**: `nextjs-effect-server-action-repro`
 - **Next.js**: 15.5.2 (Turbopack)